Kroc/v80/README.md

     ;
     .a  $ + $80 ; skip exactly 128 bytes

 A full guide on the syntax is included in ["release/readme.txt"](/release/readme.txt).
+If you're using VSCode, there's an extension for _v80_ syntax highlighting in the marketplace under [v80-vscode](https://marketplace.visualstudio.com/items?itemName=KrocCamen.vscode-v80).

 ## Building v80